Amey-2002/GSoC_2022_QMLHEP/README.md

 <br>

 _Note: There is also an implementation of the fully quantum model using pennylane library, however, due to some technical issue it could not be completed(Otherwise, implementation of a QGAN in pennylane and tensorflow was also in plans to be integrated into the package).
 Please do check it once if the issue can be resolved and if you can play around with it._

+## Tutorials/Docs
+The [demo notebooks](https://github.com/Amey-2002/GSoC_2022_QMLHEP/tree/main/demo%20notebooks) serve as tutorials as well as documentation.
+It is also possible to dive right into the actual code as all the necessary docstrings also help to understand the code.

 ## Results